 What happens when a legacy application needs to be updated?
 The one task of updating legacy applications across an entire organisation can place a huge burden on resources.

+Security is one of the most important challenges faced by IT Managers.
 If employees are working from home, using a home broadband connection, you must make the assumption that the connection is not secure.
 In an office environment, IT managers are able to actively manage and monitor the connection.
 This is not the case when your team is working remotely.

 With employees no longer in a safe office environment they become more vulnerable to cyber-attacks.
 This is a huge challenge for IT managers.
 When security isn’t baked into your remote access setup, it can place your team at risk.